 For 10 wonderful weeks each summer, the Regional Nature Museums in Harriman State Park welcome youth from urban New York and New Jersey to provide children with recreation, education, and connection to the natural landscape.

 To develop stewardship and educate campers and visitors about the history and natural history of Harriman State Park

 The prime responsibility for each Regional Nature Museum rests with its two staff members.
 Staff at Tiorati, Twin Lakes, Kanawauke and Stahahe are trained as Environmental Educators and Scientists, and mentored by the Coordinator of the Regional Nature Museums.
 They work in pairs as co-directors of one of the museums.

 They learn to create museum exhibits based on their collections of living and non-living things, including live fish, reptiles, and amphibians.
 They receive training in outdoor education and program development and presentation.

-They learn to cultivate skills in welcoming urban children into the natural world and nurture them through hands-on, active learning and dialogue to build children’s awareness and engagement in understanding and stewarding the environment.
+They learn to cultivate skills in welcoming urban children into the natural world and nurture them through hands-on, active learning and dialogue in order to build children’s awareness and engagement in understanding and stewarding the environment.

 Early in each year, we post the job announcement and seek applicants.